eugene-babichenko/rust-fsm/README.md

-# A framework for building finite state machines in Rust
+# A framework and a DSL for building finite state machines in Rust

 [![Documentation][docs-badge]][docs-link]
 [![Latest Version][crate-badge]][crate-link]